Heat Pump Pricing Index

 Cost overview

 Bay Area labor and permit costs are the highest in the lower 48, and most pre-1950 housing stock has no central ducts — meaning multi-zone ductless installs are the norm.
 Title 24 compliance plus PG&E's gas-decommissioning incentives (TECH Clean California, BAAQMD) push toward induction-ready electrification packages.
-Stacked rebates can exceed $6,000 before the federal tax credit, but waitlists for funded programs run 8–14 weeks.
+Stacked rebates can exceed $6,000, but California's HEEHRA allocation moved to a waitlist in early 2026 and other funded programs run 8–14 week queues.
+The federal §25C tax credit was repealed for installs after Dec.
+31, 2025.

 Below is a typical breakdown for a whole-home replacement.
 Your actual quote will vary based on home size, ductwork condition, electrical panel capacity, and which contractor you choose.
 We recommend getting at least three quotes — pricing variance between installers in San Franciscois often 20–30% for an identical system.